Ensuring ‘Fairness’ at Workplace

 Do you think this picture can change with insensitive unions and HR functionaries?
 Who can stop such practices?
 Unions and HR personnel in such industries have one aspect in common – they have become numb to the reality of exploitation and objectionable practices.
 What ‘fairness’ are we talking about without having ‘crusaders?’

 It will take a sensitive person who is in touch with realities of situation to rise and bring about change.
 The issue is also how HR functionaries purposefully attempt to understand reality – do they attempt to find out how their own lowest cadre of employees live and how their contract workers live.
 For sensitising oneself, there is no substitute to observing directly.

 The reason why I am writing about this is not to blame my brother HR functionaries, but to draw attention to the fact that trouble brews in such circumstances [as we saw in the case of Maruti] and the cost of such a strife is immeasurable.
 Lack of sensitivity can only compound the problem.

-Having said that, I come to the statement [I made at the beginning of this talk in the hope that you will appreciate this justification.
+Having said that, I come to the statement [“Promote dialogue and sensitivity within the organisation – the latter through ‘appreciation of reality.’”] which I made at the beginning of this talk in the hope that you will appreciate this justification.

 Am surprised that this well labored post has yet to be commented on.
 It is neither fair nor just to leave this page, unadorned in its pristine form.
 Firstly, kudos on bringing such a eclectic taste in simple everyday terms.
 Secondly, compliments on the elevation that you do for readers, Vivek Sir, to lift them from their daily grind to lofty aspirational possibilities.
 Thirdly, my reflective self must make mention of the following.

 1. Justice seems an interpretive task of indefinite form, despite definite specifications from statutes for judgment.
 It is apparently a worldly pursuit bereft of divine intervention.